VisionEval/VisionEval.github.io/category/download.md

 If the above installation steps did not succeed, ensure that you have downloaded the appropriate version of VisionEval to match the version of R that you have installed.

 #### R
+<strong>NOTE:</strong>The new R version, 3.6.2, was released on December 12, 2019.
+A corresponding version of VisionEval has been built and is undergoing testing.
+This page will be updated when the R 3.6.2 version of VisionEval is availble.

-The current version of VisionEval is built for the latest version of R, 3.6.1.
-If you currently have another version of R installed, you can go to the [GitHub release page](https://github.com/VisionEval/VisionEval/releases) to download VisionEval for R.
+The current version of VisionEval is built for R, 3.6.1.
+If you currently have an earlier version of R installed, you can go to the [GitHub release page](https://github.com/VisionEval/VisionEval/releases) to download VisionEval for R.

 You can find the <a
-href="https://cran.r-project.org/bin/windows/base/" target="_blank">R 3.6.1 installer for Windows here</a>.
+href="https://cran.r-project.org/bin/windows/base/old/3.6.1/" target="_blank">R 3.6.1 installer for Windows here</a>.

 #### RStudio (optional)
 Many users find that <a href="https://www.rstudio.com/products/rstudio/#Desktop" target="_blank">RStudio</a> is a better version of the